 - Must be enrolled in at least 6 credit hours each semester

 - Must have not exceeded the allowable number of semesters for federal Pell Grant eligibility.

 Oklahoma Promise (Oklahoma Residents)

 - Eligibility determined by Oklahoma State Regents for Higher Education (OSRHE)

 - Application must have been completed to OSRHE in students 8th, 9th, or 10th grade

-- Students whose families earn less than $50,000 annually and who meet academic and conduct requirements may be eligible for a college tuition scholarship (the limit increases to $55,000 for 8th, 9th or 10th grade students who submit their application during the 2017-2018 award year).
+- Students whose families earn less than $55,000 annually and who meet academic and conduct requirements may be eligible for a college tuition scholarship.

 - Oklahoma Promise students are subject to a second family income check to confirm eligibility, based on adjusted gross income from that award year's FAFSA (not to exceed $100,000 each year).
 Prior to 2018-2019, students were required to meet the income check the first year they attended college.
 Effecitve with the 2018-2019 award year, all students must meet the secondary income check every year.
 The OSRHE performs the secondary income check using data from the FAFSA each year.